Merilax/trixy/updatelog.md

 2.1.1 >> New images added.
 2.2.0 >> New console logger.
 2.3.0 >> Added "dog" and "fox" commands.
-2.3.1 >> Bot is no longer case sensitive to prefix.
+2.3.1 >> Bot is no longer case sensitive with prefix.
 2.4.0 >> Added "mute" and "unnmute" commands.
 Added JSON database and timed events.
 2.5.0 >> Modified "help" and "server" command.
 Added "user" command.
 2.5.1 >> New emotes for commands.
 Fixed "addrole" and "removerole" commands.